-The foyer of the Garrett-Jacobs Mansion

-their architect.
-White, whose name

-would become synonymous with the Gilded Age, was adept at melding features from the past and trends of the present into exciting and eclectic designs.
-Like his clients, White appreciated the massive and beautiful European mansions, estates, and monasteries that many American travelers marveled at.
-To create the breathtaking entrance foyer in the Garretts' mansion, White turned to Herter Brothers, relying on the firm's renown for designing beautifully crafted and resplendent interiors.
-Herter Brothers' furniture, flooring, and drapery testified to their reputation for artisanship and creative vision and could be found across the nation.
+The foyer of the Garrett-Jacobs Mansion Herter Brothers and McKim, Mead & White The Garretts selected Stanford White of the firm of McKim, Mead & White as their architect.
+White, whose name would become synonymous with the Gilded Age, was adept at melding features from the past and trends of the present into exciting and eclectic designs.
+Like the Garretts, White was inspired by Europe's castles, estates, and monasteries and he envisioned an entrance foyer that would recall the grandeur of a lord's manor.
+To realize his vision, he turned to Herter Brothers, a design firm nationally renowned for creating beautifully crafted interiors through its expert woodwork, furniture, flooring, and drapery.

-The Gilded Age: A Tale of Today is an 1873 novel by Mark Twain and Charles Dudley that satirizes the greed and political corruption following the American Civil War.
-Its title introduced the name "Gilded Age" for an era that created great wealth for some Americans.
-New industries railroads, mines, steel plants, and investment banks - evolved into giant moneymaking businesses that produced a new class of very rich who wanted to proclaim their wealth and enter high society.
-The Gilded Age's "new money" found recognition and inclusion by creating extravagant mansions where they could host elegant entertainments followed by sumptuous suppers.
 Gustave and Christian Herter: Founders of the Firm Herter Brothers was the culmination of the vision and expertise of Gustave and Christian Herter.
-Born in Germany, the brothers immigrated to New York City - Gustave in 1848 and Christian in 1859 - where they found great opportunity during the Gilded Age.
+Born in Germany, the brothers immigrated to New York City-Gustave in 1848 and Christian in 1859-where they found great opportunity during the Gilded Age.
 Gustave (1830-1892) and Christian (1839-1883) learned their skills in Stuttgart, Germany, first as members of the demanding woodworking guilds, and then as assistants in the workshop of their father, Christian Herter.
 As woodworkers in Germany, they were familiar with designs and furniture popular in Germany and European cities, especially Paris.
 The elder Christian Herter was an "ebenist," a highly skilled woodworker adept at adding veneer and inlay.
 This skill in inlay would become one of the brothers' characteristic techniques in furniture design.
-Gustave's early designs and later Christian's adaptation of Japanese motifs in marquetery (where one wood is inlaid into another) often identifies a piece as a Herter
+Gustave's early designs and later Christian's adaptation of Japanese motifs in marquetery (where one wood is inlaid into another) often identifies a piece as a Herter Brothers masterpiece.

-Brothers masterpiece.